NicholasDaviesNZ/raspi_multispectral_camera/README.md

 The 4b uses network manager so we will do it in the gui later.

-then check the host names are correct (for every device), for the zeros and the pi4 nano /etc/hostname and check it is correct (pi4b pizero1 pizero2 etc.) go into nano /etc/hosts and check it looks something like this: where pi4b is whatever the host name should be, pizero1 etc.
+Then check the host names are correct (for every device), for the zeros and the pi4 nano /etc/hostname and check it is correct (pi4b pizero1 pizero2 etc.) go into nano /etc/hosts and check it looks something like this: where pi4b is whatever the host name should be, pizero1 etc.
 127.0.0.1       localhost pi4b
 ::1             localhost ip6-localhost ip6-loopback